Shamsunnahar Mahmud: Career

 Mahmud started her career as a teacher of Bengali literature at Lady Brabourne College.
 She worked as secretary to the Nikhil Banga Muslim Mahila Samity (All Bengal Muslim Women's Society).
 She visited Turkey and the Middle East as a representative of East Pakistan in 1952.
 She was elected member of the National Assembly in 1962.

 In 1961, she initiated the establishment of "The Centre for the Rehabilitation of Disabled Children".
 She led a delegation to the International Council of Women in Colombo and joined the International Friendship Organization as Asia's regional director.

 Personal life

 She married Wahiduddin Mahmud in 1927.
+They had met in Calcutta two years ago when she was a teenager.
 He was the Surgeon General of then East Pakistan.
 Together they had two sons, Mamun Mahmud, a martyred freedom fighter during the 1971 Liberation war of Bangladesh, and Mainuddin Mahmud, a cricketer, and sports enthusiast.